Tackling Candida: Part 2

 Indeed, one of the pioneers in alopecia research, Dr. Sidney Baker, who I’ve met and heard present on alopecia, says that “every” alopecia sufferer has some level of yeast overgrowth.

 Remember how we talked in Part 1 about the systemic nature of candida?
 Well, it can colonize right down to the hair follicles and it’s largely implicated with patchy patterns of alopecia, but can certainly affect those with diffuse loss, including androgenic alopecia.

-We cover this—and so much more—in the year-long Reversing Alopecia Roadmap course.
+I cover this—and so much more—in the my Reversing Alopecia Roadmap course.

 One of the reasons I’m against corticosteroid use for alopecia is not only the androgenic effects (including anti-androgenic effects) of these exogenous hormones, but also because steroid use is a known contributor to candida (and other issues, including skin thinning, which makes you more prone to an infection).
 Talk about having one foot on the gas and one foot on the brakes!
 You may be taking corticosteroid shots or creams for your hair loss, but if it’s contributing to systemic yeast, which is one of the biggest drivers of alopecia, you’re going to chase your tail.